apachecn/pytorch-doc-zh/docs/1.0/nn.md

 We highly recommend taking a look at the original paper for more details.

 *   `cutoffs` should be an ordered Sequence of integers sorted in the increasing order.
 It controls number of clusters and the partitioning of targets into clusters.
-For example setting `cutoffs = [10, 100, 1000]` means that first &lt;cite&gt;10&lt;/cite&gt; targets will be assigned to the ‘head’ of the adaptive softmax, targets &lt;cite&gt;11, 12, …, 100&lt;/cite&gt; will be assigned to the first cluster, and targets &lt;cite&gt;101, 102, …, 1000&lt;/cite&gt; will be assigned to the second cluster, while targets &lt;cite&gt;1001, 1002, …, n_classes - 1&lt;/cite&gt; will be assigned to the last, third cluster
+For example setting `cutoffs = [10, 100, 1000]` means that first `10` targets will be assigned to the ‘head’ of the adaptive softmax, targets `11, 12, …, 100` will be assigned to the first cluster, and targets `101, 102, …, 1000` will be assigned to the second cluster, while targets `1001, 1002, …, n_classes - 1` will be assigned to the last, third cluster
 *   `div_value` is used to compute the size of each additional cluster, which is given as ![](img/32071c42affaaf731df4e3398b16de10.jpg), where ![](img/5df73ea97de3a7712b50ce2fecfea1a7.jpg) is the cluster index (with clusters for less frequent words having larger indices, and indices starting from ![](img/a3ea24a1f2a3549d3e5b0cacf3ecb7c7.jpg)).
 *   `head_bias` if set to True, adds a bias term to the ‘head’ of the adaptive softmax.
 See paper for details.
 Set to False in the official implementation.

 Warning

 Labels passed as inputs to this module should be sorted accoridng to their frequency.
-This means that the most frequent label should be represented by the index &lt;cite&gt;0&lt;/cite&gt;, and the least frequent label should be represented by the index &lt;cite&gt;n_classes - 1&lt;/cite&gt;.
+This means that the most frequent label should be represented by the index `0`, and the least frequent label should be represented by the index `n_classes - 1`.

 Note